-From the way people talk about it, you might think the Soap Opera Effect is some sort of bug, but it’s actually a purpose-built feature found in many modern TVs.
-It goes by many names, as we’ll detail later, but the technology behind it is known as motion interpolation, or more simply, motion smoothing.
-A feature deliberately added to most modern LCD/LED TVs, it arose as a way to solve a problem, not create one.
+From the way people talk about it, you might think the Soap Opera Effect is a bug, but it’s actually a purpose-built feature found in many modern TVs.
+It goes by many names, as we’ll detail later, but we know the technology behind it as video interpolation, or more commonly, motion smoothing.
+A feature deliberately added to most modern LCD/LED TVs, it arose to solve a problem, not create one.

 The benefits of motion smoothing

-As mentioned above, motion smoothing can be great for watching sports and video games, as it leads to smoother-looking action.
-As a matter of fact, as long as the Soap Opera Effect doesn’t bother you (some people are more sensitive to it than others), you may well find it preferable for sports.
+As mentioned above, motion smoothing can be great for sports and video games, as it leads to smoother-looking action.
+Even if the Soap Opera Effect bothers you (some people are more sensitive to it than others), you may well find it preferable for sports.

-Not everyone is bothered by motion smoothing, and some people even like it for watching TV shows, depending on how cinematically they’re shot.
+Motion smoothing doesn’t perturb everyone, and some people even like it for watching TV shows, depending on how they’re shot.
 There are even some people, rare though they may be, who prefer watching movies with motion smoothing turned on.
-Then, there are people who — for one reason or another — simply don’t notice it.
+Finally, there are people who notice nothing amiss.
 If you’re reading this article and wondering why you’ve never seen this so-called Soap Opera Effect, you may be one of them, and that’s OK too.

-If you don’t notice motion smoothing, or if you happen to prefer it, then, by all means, leave it on.
-Motion smoothing doesn’t damage your eyes or anything like that (as much as those who are bothered by it might believe otherwise).
-If, on the other hand, you can’t stand it, here’s how to turn it off.
+If you don’t notice motion smoothing, or if you prefer it, then there’s no harm in leaving it on.
+Motion smoothing doesn’t damage your eyes or anything like that (as much as those who hate it might believe otherwise).
+If you can’t stand it, here’s how to turn it off.

-In virtually all cases, all you need to do is adjust one setting on your TV and the Soap Opera Effect will be long gone.
-The hardest part will be finding exactly what that setting is called, then making sure it’s disabled for all sources.
+In virtually all cases, all you need to do is adjust one setting on your TV and the Soap Opera Effect will vanish.
+The hardest part is finding that exact setting on your TV -- as it goes by several names -- and ensuring it’s disabled for all sources.

 Every TV manufacturer seems to use its own term for motion smoothing.
 LG calls it TruMotion, Samsung calls it Auto Motion Plus, Sony calls it MotionFlow.
 Outside of a few edge cases, the setting for your TV probably has the word “motion” somewhere in the name.
 One notable exception is Hisense, which calls its motion smoothing UltraSMR.

-The next step is to find the setting on your TV.
-It’s almost certainly under the picture settings, but exactly where it’s located is going to change from manufacturer to manufacturer.
-You might even have a dedicated button to turn motion smoothing on or off on your remote, but with the general trend of simplifying TV remotes, this likely won’t apply if you’ve got a newer TV.
+Step 1: Motion smoothing is likely under the picture settings, but exactly where it’s located is going to change from manufacturer to manufacturer.
+You might even have a button that performs the equivalent of Filmmaker Mode on your remote, but with the general trend of simplifying TV remotes, this likely won’t be the case if you have a newer TV.

-To find motion smoothing, you’ll need to go in the Settings menu and find the Picture settings sub-menu.
-In many cases, motion smoothing will be listed toward the bottom, after you’ve passed more traditional settings like Brightness, Contrast, and Sharpness.
-In some cases, you may have to go into a separate settings section, sometimes called Advanced Picture Settings or something similar.
+Step 2: To find motion smoothing, navigate to the Settings menu and find the Picture settings sub-menu.
+Most of the time, it will list motion smoothing toward the bottom, after you’ve passed more traditional settings like Brightness, Contrast, and Sharpness.
+Sometimes, you may have to go into a separate section, sometimes called Advanced Picture Settings or something similar.

-Some TVs only use motion smoothing in certain picture modes, so it’s possible that your TV might use it in the Sports or Vivid picture setting, but automatically turn it off in the Cinema setting to avoid the Soap Opera Effect.
-This can make things easier, but if you’re the type that likes to adjust your own TV settings for the best possible picture for your environment, you’ll need to hunt down the setting and turn it off.
+Step 3: Certain TVs automatically turn on motion smoothing for set picture modes, like Sports or Vivid picture, but don’t enable it for the Cinema setting.
+This can make things easier, but if you’re the type that likes to adjust your own TV settings for the best picture for your environment, you must hunt down the option and turn it off.

-In addition, if you’re using the onboard apps in a smart TV, your adjusted Picture setting may not apply to streaming content on apps like Netflix or Hulu.
-In this case, you may have to once again turn off the setting while inside the app.
-In some cases you may find a “Global” option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.
+Step 4: Furthermore, if you’re using the onboard apps in a smart TV, your adjusted picture setting may not apply to streaming content on apps like Netflix or Hulu.
+If this happens, you’ll have to completely turn off the setting while you’re streaming through the app.
+Sometimes, you may find a Global option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.